Stay in the loop with the most important updates

 For example, Google Workspace Terms stipulate that sublicensing is allowed only after notifying Google of such change, as well as provided that the affiliate accepts the terms in writing.
 From Google’s point of view, an affiliate is any entity directly or indirectly controlling the licensee, or the entity under the control of the licensee, as well as an entity under common control with the licensee.
 It is interesting that Google explicitly states in its Terms that in such an event, Google might also (automatically) transfer the agreement to another Google entity located in the country of residence of the new licensee (i.e., the affiliated party).
 In other words, an Australian company will obtain the license from the Google entity from Australia, but if the license is sublicensed to the affiliate from the USA, in that case, Google LLC will act as a licensor, given that the USA is under its competency.

-- Still, some companies allow free sublicensing and software transfer.
-Typically this is the case with the free, open-source software, such as Visual Studio Code.
+Still, some companies allow free sublicensing and software transfer.
+Typically this is the case with free, open-source software, such as Visual Studio Code.

 The control list represents a standardized, publicly-available document, which the Tax Authority drafts and publishes, thus ensuring the transparency of the requirements for the companies’ business to be accordant to the law.
 Most importantly, this list contains certain guidelines which can be helpful to all potential entities awaiting a visit by the inspectors, since they can self-evaluate beforehand.

-With the questions listed on the control list, you can form a clear picture of what the supervision procedure is like – i.e. what questions will be asked, which actions will be taken, and the like.
-By filling out the list, the taxpayers get a picture of the level of risk of their business, so they get a chance to take action and measures to reduce that risk in a timely manner.
+With the questions listed on the control list, you can form a clear picture of what the supervision procedure is like – i.e., what questions will be asked, which actions will be taken, and the like.
+By filling out the list, the subjects of inspectional supervision get a picture of the level of risk of their business, so they get a chance to act and measures to reduce that risk promptly.